Would you and your partner like to improve your relationship?

 - You live in Australia

-- You have access to the internet
+- You have internet access

 - You have been with your partner for at least 6 months and both of you want to take part in the study